New Jersey Institute of Technology: 20th century

-Recent history
+21st century

-On May 2, 2003 Robert A. Altenkirch was inaugurated as president.
-He succeeded Saul K. Fenster, who was named the university's sixth president in 1978.
-Altenkirch retired in 2011 and on January 9, 2012, NJIT Trustees named Joel Bloom president.
+On May 2, 2003, Robert Altenkirch was inaugurated as president.
+He succeeded Saul Fenster who was named the university's sixth president in 1978.
+In September 2011 Altenkirch elected to return to the South having been offered the presidency of the University of Alabama in Huntsville.
+On January 9, 2012, NJIT Trustees named Joel Bloom president.

-In 2003 the opening of the new Campus Center on the site of the former Hazell Hall centralized campus social events.
-Construction of a new Atrium, Bookstore, Information Desk, Dining Hall, computer lab, and new student organization offices continued into 2004.
+In 2003, the opening of the new Campus Center on the site of the former Hazell Hall centralized campus social events.
+Construction of a new Atrium, Bookstore, Dining Hall, computer lab, Information Desk facility, and new student organization offices continued into 2004.
 In 2005 a row of automobile chop shops adjacent to campus were demolished.
-In 2006 construction of a new off-campus residence hall by American Campus Communities commenced in the chop shops' location.
+In 2006 construction of an near-campus residence hall by American Campus Communities began in the chop shops' location.
 The new hall, which opened in 2007, is dubbed the University Centre.
+In addition to NJIT students, it houses students from Rutgers-Newark, Seton Hall University and Rutgers Law School.

 Also in 2005, Eberhardt Hall was fully renovated and re-inaugurated as the Alumni Center and the symbolic front door to the university.
-Its restored tower was the logo of the former Newark College of Engineering and was designed by Kevin Boyajian and Scott Nelson.
-A rebranding campaign with the current slogan, "NJIT – New Jersey's Science and Technology University – The Edge in Knowledge", was launched to emphasize NJIT's unique position as New Jersey's preeminent science-and-technology-focused research university.
+Its restored tower was the logo of the former Newark College of Engineering.
+A rebranding campaign with the current slogan, "NJIT – New Jersey's Science and Technology University – The Edge in Knowledge", was launched to emphasize NJIT's position as New Jersey's science-and-technology-focused public research university.

-Recently, the school changed its accredited management school into an AACSB-accredited business school.
-The business school focuses on utilizing technology to serve business needs.
-The school benefits from its proximity to New York City; in particular, Wall Street is just twenty-five minutes away.
-The school also has a strong academic collaboration with the nearby Rutgers business school.
-In 2008 NJIT began a program with the Heritage Institute of Technology (HIT) in West Bengal, India under which 20 HIT students come to NJIT for summer internships.
+NJIT's business school, the Martin Tuchman School of Management, focuses on utilizing technology to serve business needs.
+The school, which is an AACSB-accredited business school, benefits from its proximity to New York City and lower Jersey City aka, "Wall Street West".
+Wall Street itself (lower Manhattan) is twenty-five minutes away via Newark Light Rail and the PATH system's Newark-World Trade Center line.
+NJIT has a multi-faceted collaboration with its neighbor, Rutgers-Newark.
+The collaboration involves the Rutgers and NJIT business schools; their federated departments of Biology and History; and the joint Theater Arts Program.
+In 2008 NJIT began a program with the Heritage Institute of Technology in West Bengal, India under which 20 students come to NJIT for summer internships.

-In 2009 the New Jersey School of Architecture was reorganized as the College of Architecture and Design (CoAD).
-Within the college, the New Jersey School of Architecture continues, and it was joined by the newly established School of Art + Design.
+In 2009, the New Jersey School of Architecture was enlarged and reorganized as the College of Architecture and Design (COAD).
+Within the college, the New Jersey School of Architecture continues, along with the newly established School of Art + Design.

-In June 2010, NJIT officially completed its purchase of the old Central High School building which sits between the NJIT and Rutgers–Newark campuses.
+In June 2010, NJIT purchased the old Central High School building which is located between the NJIT and Rutgers–Newark campuses.
 With the completion of the purchase, Summit Street, from Warren Street to New Street, was converted into a pedestrian walkway.
-Subsequently, the Central High School building was extensively renovated, preserved, and updated per the Campus Master Plan, which included tearing down Kupfrian Hall to create more greenery.
+Since then the high school building was extensively renovated, preserved, and updated per the Campus Master Plan.